gmc-code/PC-microbit-micropython/docs/sensors/gestures.rst

             .. tab-item:: Q4

-                Modify the code to include both the A-the A buttonnd B-the A buttonctions.
+                Modify the code to include both the A-button to B-button actions.

                 .. code-block:: python